Fall 2021 Enrollment is Open!

 To help ensure the safety of our customers, Idaho Power has partnered with the Arbor Day Foundation to ship one gallon trees directly to customers’ homes for our 2021 Shade Tree offerings.

 Idaho Power has partnered with the Arbor Day Foundation to bring you the Energy Saving Trees online enrollment tool.
 A limited number of trees are available for the fall offering, so sign up now!

 Program continuation, eligibility requirements and terms and conditions apply.
 In the event that reservations fill after hours or on the weekend, the enrollment tool will not be deactivated until the next business day.
 If this occurs and you wish to be notified of any future Shade Tree Project offerings in your area, should they become available, please email your name, email address and ZIP code to email@example.com.
 If you reside in a county that is not part of the current Shade Tree Project offering, but wish to be notified of future offerings in your county, should they become available, please email your name, email address and ZIP code to firstname.lastname@example.org.

-This project is a joint-effort by Idaho Power, the City of Boise, Kuna, Meridian, Mountain Home, Nampa, College of Southern Idaho, Idaho Community Forestry, Idaho Nursery and Landscape Association, College of Western Idaho and others.
+This project is a joint-effort by Idaho Power, the cities of Boise, Kuna, Meridian, Mountain Home, and Nampa, the College of Southern Idaho, Idaho Community Forestry, Idaho Nursery and Landscape Association, College of Western Idaho and others.